AckerlyXu/heima/articles/redis-cache/cache-how-to-premium-clustering.md

 >
 >

-### <a name="how-do-i-connect-to-my-cache-when-clustering-is-enabled"></a> How do I connect to my cache when clustering is enabled?
+### How do I connect to my cache when clustering is enabled?
 You can connect to your cache using the same [endpoints](cache-configure.md#properties), [ports](cache-configure.md#properties), and [keys](cache-configure.md#access-keys) that you use when connecting to a cache that does not have clustering enabled.
 Redis manages the clustering on the backend so you don't have to manage it from your client.

-### <a name="can-i-directly-connect-to-the-individual-shards-of-my-cache"></a> Can I directly connect to the individual shards of my cache?
+### Can I directly connect to the individual shards of my cache?
 This is not officially supported.
 With that said, each shard consists of a primary/replica cache pair that are collectively known as a cache instance.
 You can connect to these cache instances using the redis-cli utility in the [unstable](http://redis.io/download) branch of the Redis repository at GitHub.
 This version implements basic support when started with the `-c` switch.
 For more information see [Playing with the cluster](http://redis.io/topics/cluster-tutorial#playing-with-the-cluster) on [http://redis.io](http://redis.io) in the [Redis cluster tutorial](http://redis.io/topics/cluster-tutorial).

 For non-ssl, use the following commands.